phayv/C-Cpp/Linked-List/README.md

 # Linked-List
----basic template to insert int, but can be modified for other types of data structures.
+---I made a basic template to insert single int data, but can be modified for other types of data structures.